meinlebenswerk/shoom/README.md

 It builds on Linux, macOS, and Windows.

+## Usage

+A code sample here would look great, but code samples in README tend to get out-of-sync with actual code.

+Instead, head over to the [tests](https://github.com/itchio/node-shoom/tree/master/test) - they're simple, promised!

 ## License

 node-shoom is released under the MIT license, see the `LICENSE` file.